Adama Traore Profile

 In the 2018/19 campaign, Traore helped his side achieve Europa League football for the following term and it was in this competition where he would perform at his best.

 His goal against Braga in November 2019 secured a precious away point in the group stages while he also scored away at Espanyol to secure his side's place in the Round-of-16.

 As well as aiding their impressive run in Europe, Traore also performed in the Premier League, scoring six goals and contributing 12 assists.
 He also scored both goals in a 2-0 win against Manchester City in October 2019, with his debut goal at Molineux coming against Tottenham Hotspur in December 2019.

-Although he isn't the greatest scorer of goals, the Spaniard continues to impact games positively, and is a key player in the Wolves team.
 On May 9, 2021, he made his 100th Premier League appearance for Wolves, scoring his 10th goal for his club in a 2-1 win against Brighton.

 Traore has appeared for Spain at youth and senior level, working his way up from the U16s.
-Although he has had a high number of call-ups, the Spaniard has either had to pull out due to injury or, more recently, COVID-19.
+Although he has had a high number of call-ups, the Spaniard has either had to pull out due to injury or, more recently, Covid-19.

 Although he has been a part of the Spanish set up from the age of 16, Traore only made his senior debut in October 2020, appearing in a friendly against Portugal.

 Traore could also have played for Mali and both countries had named him in their squad for the international fixtures which took place in October 2020.
-However, once Traore had featured for Spain in a Nations League match against Switzerland on October 10, he can now only play for the Spanish team.
+However, after Traore had featured for Spain in a Nations League match against Switzerland on October 10, he can now only play for the Spanish team.